Xorlent/Canary-Cloudflare/README.md

 1. Thinkst Canary account with at least one Canary (https://canary.tools/)
    - It may also be possible with [Opencanary](https://github.com/thinkst/opencanary), but this has not been tested.
 2. A Cloudflare account (https://www.cloudflare.com/)
    - Don't have one?
 This solution can be deployed to even a free account!
+3. (optional) An abuseipdb.com account to report events.
 ### Cloudflare Setup
 1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com), choose your account, select "Workers & Pages" and click "KV."
 2. Click "Create a namespace," enter "Canary-Blocks" for the name, and click "Add."